-The employer contribution rate increased from 21.61% to 21.82% for fiscal year 2022, mainly due to the phased recognition of the 2017 assumption changes in the contribution rate and salary losses.
+The employer contribution rate increased from 21.82% to 24.16% for fiscal year 2023, mainly due to the phased recognition of the 2017 assumption changes in the contribution rate, changes in assumptions and salary losses.

 An analysis of the changes in the employer contribution rate appears on Table 11a of this report.
 An analysis of the changes in the unfunded actuarial accrued liability appears on Table 11c.